russross/blackfriday/mmark2rfc.md

 such a reference is "informative" by default.
 Making a reference informative or normative can be done with a `?` and `!` respectively: `[@!reference]` is a normative reference.

-For RFC and I-Ds the references are generated automatically, although for I-Ds you might need to include a draft version in the reference `[@?I-D.draft-blah,#06]`, creates an informative reference to the seventh version of draft-blah.
+For RFC and I-Ds the references are generated automatically, meaning you don't need to include an XML reference element in source of document.

+For I-Ds you might need to include a draft version in the reference `[@?I-D.blah,#06]`, creates an informative reference to the seventh version of draft-blah.

 Once a citation has been defined the brackets can be omited, so once `[@pandoc]` is used, you can just use `@pandoc`.

-If the need arises (usually when citing a document that is not in the XML2RFC database) an XML reference fragment can be included, note that this needs to happen *before* the back matter is started, because that is the point when the references are outputted (right now the implementation does not scan the entire file for citations, also see (#bugs).
+If the need arises (usually when citing a document that is not in the XML2RFC database) an XML reference fragment should be included, note that this needs to happen *before* the back matter is started, because that is the point when the references are outputted (right now the implementation does not scan the entire file for citations, also see (#bugs)).

 # Internal References